MostAwesomeDude/construct/docs/lazy.rst

 `LazyRange` works like Range but parses into a LazyRangeContainer.

     Equivalent to Range construct, but members are parsed on demand.
 Works only with fixed size subcon.
+Entire parse is essentially one seek.

 OnDemand
 --------

 There is a different approach to lazy parsing, where only one field is made lazy.
 Parsing returns a parameterless lambda that when called, returns the parsed data.
-Right now, each time the lambda is called the object is parsed again, so it the inner subcon is non-deterministic, each parsing may return a different object.
+Right now, each time the lambda is called the object is parsed again, so if the inner subcon is non-deterministic, each parsing may return a different object.
 Builds from a parsed object or a lambda.

 >>> OnDemand(Byte).parse(b"\xff")
 <function OnDemand._parse.<locals>.<lambda> at 0x7fdc241cfc80>